Cases We Handle

 • Criminal Defense in Kentucky

-• Criminal Defense in Lexington
+• Criminal Defense in Richmond

 • Disorderly Conduct: Includes fighting, threatening and refusal to obey an official order to disperse.